 Recommended next step

 Write down the first five questions new customers ask.
-Those questions should become the structure of your onboarding email, guide, or welcome call.
+Those questions should become the structure of your onboarding email, guide, checklist, or welcome call.